MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/scheduling/TimeGroup.md

 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 7/7/2020
+ms.date: 7/8/2020
 ms.author: nebanfic
 ---

-# Fulfillment Preference in scheduling
+# Fulfillment Preference in scheduling(TimeGroup)

 Specify time groups consisting of multiple time windows to be used for scheduling, for example.